 Kernan, W.D.
 (1996).
 A Nutrition Workbook for Peace Corps Volunteers in Malawi, United States Peace Corps; Lilongwe, Malawi, East Africa.

-(2011-2016) The Passaic County Coalition - Funding for Regional Coalitions to Utilize Envrionmental Strategies to Acheive Population-Level Change.
-New Jersey Department of Mental Health and Addiction Services, $750,000
+(2011-2016) The Passaic County Coalition - Funding for Regional Coalitions to Utilize Environmental Strategies to Achieve Population-Level Change.
+New Jersey Department of Mental Health and Addiction Services (NJDMHAS), $750,000

 (2009-2011) The New Jersey Higher Education Consortium Project to Prevent and Reduce Alcohol Abuse.
-United States Department of Education, $375,000
+United States Department of Education (USDOE), $375,000

 (2008-2010) WPU/Community-Based Effort to Prevent Underage Drinking; New Jersey Division of Alcohol Beverage Control with federal funding provided by the Office of Juvenile Justice and Delinquency Prevention Block Grant program.
 (W. Kernan, Grant Evaluator)

 Food insecurity among college students

 The relationship between health status and academic performance among health sciences graduate students

 Child Survival Officer/United States Peace Corps Volunteer, Chintheche Rural Hospital, Chintheche, Malawi, East Africa